youshido-php/GraphQL/README.md

 Supposedly our server should return the following structure:
  ```
  {
+    data: {
-    post: {
+        latestPost: {
-        title: "Title for id 3",
-        summary: "Summary for id 3"
+            title: "Interesting approach",
+            summary: "This new GraphQL library for PHP works really well"
+        }
     }
  }
  ```